List of Trump's accusers and their allegations

 ....cameras running.
 Another False Accusation.
 Why doesn’t @washingtonpost report the story of the women taking money to make up stories about me?
 One had her home mortgage paid off.
 Only @FoxNews so reported...doesn’t fit the Mainstream Media narrative.— Donald J. Trump (@realDonaldTrump) February 20, 2018

-ABC News reached out to the White House Wednesday for any further comment on both Crooks’ claims and the accusations levied by the rest of the women on this list.
+ABC News reached out to the White House in February 2018 for any further comment on both Crooks’ claims and the accusations levied by the rest of the women on this list.
 The White House did not respond.

 11. Natasha Stoynoff